arthurpicht/installGradleWrapperWithoutGradle/README.md

 Well, I think, this is not entirely correct.
 Here is the solution:

-1. Copy the script *create_gradle_wrapper.sh* to the root of your gradle project and make it executable.
+1. Copy the script `create_gradle_wrapper.sh` to the root of your gradle project and make it executable.

-2. If you want your gradle wrapper to be pinned to a specific version, declare the *gradle_version* variable in the first line of the script.
+2. If you want your gradle wrapper to be pinned to a specific version, declare the `gradle_version` variable in the first lines of the script.
 Leave it commented to get the latest version.

 3. Call script.

-As prerequesites *java* and *wget* must be installed.
+As prerequesites `java` and `wget` must be installed.

-And finally you should put the following lines to your *.gitignore* file:
+And finally you should put the following lines to your `.gitignore` file:

     gradle/
     gradlew